 \subsection{Quantum discord}

 More general quantum correlations may be described by the quantum discord \cite{zurek01}.
-It is defined in terms of the mutual information shared by two quantum subsystems (qubit 1 and qubit 2, for instance), or
+The discord is defined in terms of the mutual information shared by two quantum subsystems (qubit 1 and qubit 2, for instance), or

 where we have made $\rho_{q1q2} \equiv \rho$ and $S(\rho) = - \mbox{Tr}(\rho\log_2 \rho)$ is the von Neumann entropy.
 Consider a measurement over subsystem qubit 2, $\left\{\Pi_i\right\}$, with $p_i = \mbox{Tr}(\Pi_i \rho)$ being the probability of the $i$-th measurement outcome and $\rho^i_{q1} = \mbox{Tr}_{q2}(\Pi_i \rho)/p_i$ the post-measurement state.
 The classical correlations are defined as $J_2(\rho) = \max_{\left\{\Pi_i\right\}} J_{\left\{\Pi_i\right\}}(\rho)$, where $J_{\left\{\Pi_i\right\}}(\rho) = S(\rho_{q1}) - \sum_i p_i S(\rho^i_{q1})$.
 The maximization is over all measurements and $\rho_{q1} = \mbox{Tr}_{q2} \left[\rho\right]$.
 The quantum discord ${\cal D}$ is defined as the difference between the mutual information $I(\rho)$, which represents the total correlations, and the classical correlations $J_2(\rho)$, or